Nathaniel-Fernandes/mage_algorithm_data/README.md

 You can find plots of the 45 manual calculations (and the code to generate them) in the `plot_scripts` folder.

-You can find the calculated MAGE value along with other information about each sample in the `graphics_scripts/data/manual calculations.xlsx` file. **DO NOT MODIFY** this file since the analysis scripts below require the information to be in a certain order.
+You can find the calculated MAGE value along with other information about each sample in the `data/manual calculations.xlsx` file. **DO NOT MODIFY** this file since the analysis scripts below require the information to be accurate and in a certain order.

-## How to Reproduce Results & Graphics
-1.
-**General Use:** Open the file `/graphics_scripts/graphics.R` in R Studio and run it.
-All the necessary R files and functions will be sourced automatically, and plots will be generated.
-To view a specific plot, please source the entire `graphics.R` file first, then run the function to create the desired plot (e.g. `plot_heatmap` or `plot_boxplot`).

-Only the data with the final results of the different algorithms is included due to privacy concerns - follow the instructions below to start with the initial data and run every function on your own.

-**Specific Instructions**
-1. Obtain the following publicly available data sets from [Awesome-CGM](https://github.com/irinagain/Awesome-CGM) and run their respective preprocessor scripts (which can be found with the data sets).
-Put the resulting csv files in the `/graphics_scripts/data/` folder **with the names given below**:

-2. Run the `/graphics_scripts/load_data.R` file to properly extract the needed data.

-3. Run the `/graphics_scripts/helpers.R` file which contains the following functions
-	- **single_error_iglu**: calculates the error for V1 and V2 of the iglu MAGE algorithm on a given sample compared to the manual calculation
-	- **pod_error_iglu**: calculates the error for V1 and V2 of the iglu MAGE algorithm on a given set of samples (indicated by sample indices) compared to manual calculations
-	- **mage_error**: calculates the error for an arbitrary algorithm compared to the manual calculations
-	- **create_pem/create_pem2**: Specifically for the V2 iglu MAGE algorithm.
-Returns a 38x38 matrix of the mean errors of the algorithm from the manual calculations.
-(PEM = Percent Error Matrix) (Note: this function is very computationally intensive as the iglu V2 MAGE function is run approximately `38*38*46*0.5 = 33212` times.)
-5. Run the `/graphics_scripts/ggplot_graphics.R` file which contains the following functions.
-	- **plot_heatmap**: plots a ggplot heatmap for the 38x38 matrix returned from the `create_pem` function
-	- **plot_boxplot**: plots a ggplot boxplot given a data frame where each column is a different box (e.g. a use case could be each cell is the error for a specific algorithm on a sample)
-	- **algorithm_errors**: constructs a data frame of errors for a given algorithm (?)
-6. Run the `/graphics_scripts/external algorithms/save_df_as_csv.R` file.
-This will automatically save each data frame of cgm data in `cgm_dataset_df` to a separate csv file in the `/graphics_scripts/external algorithms/data/files` folder.
-7. Follow these instructions to generate the manual calculations for each of the following algorithms
-	- CGMAnalysis: Uncomment line 5 from `/graphics_scripts/external algorithms/cgmanalysis_mage_calc.R` and then run the file.
-(Note: the `cgmvariables` function sometimes fails with `test40.csv`.
-Delete the problematic file from the `/graphics_scripts/external algorithms/data` file and rerun.)
-	- CGMQuantify: Run the `/graphics_scripts/external algorithms/cgmquantify/mage.py` file and then the `/graphics_scripts/external algorithms/cgmquantify_mage_calc.R` file
-	- EasyGV: Place the raw data from each file in `/graphics_scripts/external algorithms/data/files` in the [EasyGV Excel workbook](https://www.phc.ox.ac.uk/research/technology-outputs/easygv) provided in `/graphics_scripts/external algorithms/data`.
-(Note: by using this workbook you agree to the EasyGV Terms and Conditions [here](https://www.phc.ox.ac.uk/research/technology-outputs/easygv).)
-Then, run the `/graphics_scripts/external algorithms/easygv_mage_calc.R`.

-At this point, it is possible to reproduce any graphic or result in the paper.
-The code for reproducing the graphics in the paper is given in `/graphics_scripts/graphics.R`.
+## Data Analysis
+1. Generating the MAGE calculations for the 5 Algorithms We compare the proposed algorithm against three other MAGE algorithms: [EasyGV Excel workbook (3/11/2021)](https://www.phc.ox.ac.uk/research/technology-outputs/easygv), and [cgmanalysis v2.7.2](https://cran.r-project.org/web/packages/cgmanalysis/index.html).
+We ran each of these algorithms on the CGM data corresponding to the manual calculations and placed the results in the `/graphics_scripts/external algorithms/` folder.

+2. Results

+The code to produce the results are in the `graphics_scripts/tests` folder.
+There are 5 "tests" that are explained below:
+- test1.R: In this file, we perform 5-fold cross validation to estimate the accuracy of the proposed algorithm & find the best short & long moving average pair over ALL the data

+- test2.R: we attempt to estimate the unbiased accuracy of the proposed algorithm by randomly splitting all the samples into 2 groups, finding the optimal short/long MA lengths on one data set and then using those parameters to calculate the error on the other data set

+- test3.R: These results are not used in the paper but could make an interesting follow-up

+- test4.R: In this file, we compare the difference between MAGE+ and MAGE-.
+We expect the correlation to be moderate as Baghurst asserts that MAGE+ and MAGE- often do not correlate well

+- test5.R: This file calculates the average time of each CGM sample

+3. Graphics
+The `graphics_scripts/ggplot_graphics.R` has helper functions that will generate the publication-ready graphics for you.
+The `graphics_scripts/tests/Figures/figures.R` file will automatically generate and save the figures for you.

 ## How to Reproduce Manual Calculations
 **General Use:** To reproduce the manual calculations and plots, use the files in the plot_scripts folder.
 Each manual calculation dataset has an R script and a corresponding pdf of plots.